 In 2016, Keely made her directorial debut with Poisoning Paradise, which opened at the Hawaii International Film Festival in Honolulu.
-Since then, Poisoning Paradise has garnered four awards and continues to screen at film festivals across the country.
+Since then, Poisoning Paradise has garnered six awards and continues to screen at prestigious film festivals across the country.

 Keely hosted “Great Bears,” a series for the Outdoor Life Network as well as E!
 Coming Attractions and HBO’s “World Entertainment Report.”
 As a producer, she created and hosted “Home Green Home” for PBS, an eco-friendly home and garden “how-to” series.
 Keely was a contributor to Los Angeles Confidential Magazine and is currently completing her first book, Gourmet Gardener.

 A world traveler, Keely’s interests have led her to report on everything from toxic waste and biodiversity to children’s issues and organic gardening.
 She regularly volunteers her time and talent to numerous environmental causes such as marine mammal and wetland protection, anti-nuclear, clean air and clean water campaigns, endangered species and environmental educational in the classroom for grades K-12.